 Accessing Emaj_web in a browser displays the welcome page.

-To log on to a database, select the target instance in the left browser and fill the connection identifier and password.
+To sign in to a database, select the target instance in the left browser or in the servers tab, and fill the connection identifier and password.
 Several connections can remain opened simultaneously.

 Tables groups list¶

-By clicking on one of the E-Maj icons, the user reaches a page that lists all tables groups created in this database.
+By selecting a database, the user reaches a page that lists all tables groups created in this database.

-For each tables group, the following attributes are displayed:
+For each created tables group, the following attributes are displayed: